Skip to Content

 12. Mount Cook Road Photo

-No visit to Mount Cook is complete without an obligatory photo on Mount Cook road.
+No visit to Mount Cook is complete without an obligatory photo on Mount Cook Road.
 This is a favorite stop for photographers on any road trip from Queenstown to Lake Tekapo.

 This stop is about 10 km (6.2 mi) from Mount Cook village, before the airport.
 When you start to see Mount Cook’s peak in the distance, slow down as you’re nearly there.
 You will come to a long stretch of road that has four small streams in a row on it.
-It will be difficult to spot the streams from the car so use Google Maps or Maps.me to find them.
-After the first stream, you will see the road curve to the right with Mount Cook in the background.
-This is your spot!
+It will be difficult to spot the streams from the car, so I’d suggest using Google Maps or Maps.me to find them.

 For more info, this guide on finding the exact photo location will get you there!